Open-Credentialing-Initiative/trusted-issuer-registry-v1/README.md

 - [Development (Ropsten)](#)
 - [Development (Ropsten, without Voting)](#)

-A more in-depth description of the smart contract code in Solidity, how to modify it, and how you can deploy it yourself can be found [here](./contract/README.md).

 ### Frontend

 The frontend is an easy-to-use web application that connects to the Smart Contract.
 Its purpose is to allow Statekeepers to easily add/ remove trusted issuer DIDs, create proposals, and vote on proposals in an easily digestible GUI.

 ![frontend](./img/frontend.png)

 It is a React app that uses web3.js to connect to an Ethereum wallet in the form of MetaMask.
 MetaMask is the bridge between the frontend and the smart contract on the Ethereum network and allows to retrieve or modify the state of the contract.
-Modification happen in the form of transactions to the smart contract that are signed and send via MetaMask in a user friendly way to the Ethereum blockchain.
+Modifications happen in the form of transactions to the smart contract that are signed and send via MetaMask in a user-friendly way to the Ethereum blockchain.

 MetaMask keeps track of all your Ethereum accounts, their transactions, and has a direct connection to the Ethereum blockchain.
 OCI Statekeepers are obligated to use a so-called hardware wallet in combination with MetaMask.
 In this case, a physical device stores the private keys of your Ethereum accounts and also signs transactions.
 In this mode, MetaMask only forwards your signed transactions to the Ethereum blockchain.
-This a needed security measure to prevent leaking private keys with which potential rouge actors could illegally modify the trusted issuer list.
+This a needed security measure to prevent leaking private keys, with which potential rouge actors could illegally modify the trusted issuer list.

 The officially hosted frontends can be found here:
 - [Trusted Issuer Registry Dashboard](#)
 - [Trusted Issuer Registry Dashboard (alt)](#)

-A more in-depth description of the frontend, how it connects to the Ethereum blockchain, and how you can deploy it yourself can be found [here](./web3-frontend/README.md).

-## Setting up MetaMask as a Statekeeper

-## FAQ